alterphp/EasyAdminExtensionBundle/README.md

 Available options are :

 - `entity`: Entity config name (key under the EasyAdmin `entities` config)
-- `filters`: Request filters to apply on the list
+- `ext_filters`: Request filters to apply on the list
 - `hidden_fields`: List of fields (columns) to hide from list fields config
 - `max_results`: Number of items par page (list.max_results config is used if not defined)
 - `sort`: Sort to apply